flutter/website/src/cookbook/design/fonts.md

 ## Set a font as the default

-You can apply fonts to text in two ways:

-1. Set the font as the app's default font.
+To apply a font to text, you can set the font as the app's default font in its `theme`.
-1. Set the font within specific widgets.

 To set a default font, set the `fontFamily` property in the app's `theme`.
-Match the `fontFamily` value to the `family` name declared in the pubspec file.
+Match the `fontFamily` value to the `family` name declared in the `pubspec.yaml` file.

+The result would resemble the following code.

 <?code-excerpt "lib/main.dart (MaterialApp)"?>
 ```dart